sCrypt-Inc/scryptTS-docs/docs/ordinals/nft.md

 ```

 The contract above represents an NFT that can be unlocked / transferred by providing the secret pre-image of a hash value.
+Each constructor extending the `OneSatNFT` class must also call the instances `init` method and pass the constructors arguments.
+It is important to call this function **after** the call to `super`.

 ## Inscribe